 We know that the key to a healthy garden and good soil is high quality compost.
 Not only does it close the environmental loop, and serve as a great teaching tool about all the invisible activity in a garden, but it is the core of what we do.
 We have been teaching San Francisco how to compost since we opened in 1990 and would love to show you the magic of black gold in one of our free Saturday workshops.

-(Note: July workshop is on July 8th, September workshop is on Sept.
-9th)
+(Note: the January workshop is on Jan.
+13th and the September workshop is on Sept.
+8th.)

 THE EDIBLE GARDEN